top of page

 Why is NDHC reducing the number of beds available?

-The demand for nursing home care continues to decline across the region, the state, and across the country.
+The demand for residential senior living continues to decline across the region, the state, and across the country.
 As we analyzed our demand, we saw that a large percent of referrals were coming from the Grand Forks community and surrounding areas.
-With expanded long-term care services opening in the Grand Forks area in recent years, we anticipate a significant reduction in that demand.
+With expanded options in the Grand Forks area in recent years, we anticipate a significant reduction in that demand.
 We are right-sizing our capacity to accommodate anticipated local demand from residents in our immediate service area based on occupancy over the past 5 years.

 Will costs and reimbursements change?

 We will accept the same payment sources we always have, including ND Medicaid, Medicare, private insurance, and private pay.
 For residents with Medicaid, they shouldn’t experience any change in coverage because of the change in our licensing.
 For those with long-term care insurance, they should be in contact with their provider to confirm coverages.
-Medicare will cover up to 100 days of medically necessary skilled care, no different than currently for those eligible for that coverage.
 Residential costs in the new licensing model will be a flat daily rate.
 Hospital and outpatient costs are highly structured and regulated by insurance companies, Medicare and Medicaid.
 A new building carries with it significant new costs.
 The rates for senior living care will increase due to a new building with increased space.
 If we had stayed licensed as a nursing home, those same price increases would have followed.
 Medicare will increase payments to the facility due to increased construction costs.
 NDHC will remain diligent in managing cost increases to consumers as a result of the project.

 Will NDHC continue to accept long-term care insurance after licensing structure changes?